Arkansas State Red Wolves: ASU Indian Family

 The ASU Indian Family was a trio of mascots for Arkansas State University.
 The family consists of Chief Big Track (named for a prominent Osage chief), an unnamed brave and an unnamed princess.
 It was one of the few trios of athletics mascots for a university.
 The choice was in honor of the Osage Nation that inhabited the area until the 1800s.

 The tradition, which had been dormant for years, was revived in 1996 by new athletic director Barry Dowd.
 During the process of reviving the tradition, Dowd sought permission and advice from the Cherokee and other local tribes on attire, dance and appearance.
 The various groups which restarted the tradition, including a former "Brave" and "Princess," were responsible for the creation of all outfits.
 The beadwork was done by the Cherokee as well as tribes from Texas.

 "The Indian Family maintains a stately and dignified persona, befitting the Indian tribes which once lived in this area, as the official mascot of Arkansas State athletics and they will still have a major presence at our game day events," said Lee.

 On June 18, 2007, Arkansas State's Mascot Review Committee unanimously approved a recommendation for Arkansas State to retire the "Indians" nickname and all Native American mascots and imagery.
-The time frame for finding a new mascot is yet to be determined.
 Chancellor Robert L. Potts promised a broad-based search to be guided by a Mascot Selection Steering Committee.
 The move for the name change comes in response to the NCAA's 2005 ban on ethnically or racially derogatory mascots at championship events.

 The Family served their last performance as mascots of Arkansas State University during the last game of the 2008 men's basketball season, during a mascot retirement ceremony at halftime.